se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ![Dependency](dependency.png)

-Dependency injection is a way of providing a class with the required services when the class is instantiated.
+Dependency injection is a way of providing a class with the required services.
 The official website claims that the DI framework increases the "efficiency and modularity" of an app.
 For example, given below is an injectable service class.

 ```typescript
 import { Injectable } from '@angular/core';